+Employers must set up an account with The Apprenticeship Service (TAS) and add Truro & Penwith College as a training provider.
 For more information, visit the How to register and use the apprenticeship service as an employer guide on the GOV.UK website.

-5. RECRUITMENT
+RECRUITMENT

-If you're looking to recruit a new apprentice, then Truro & Penwith College provides a comprehensive recruitment service.
+If you're looking to recruit a new apprentice, then Truro & Penwith College provides a comprehensive recruitment. service.
 We can help you to advertise a vacancy, screen applicants, promote your vacancy to our students, and support with arranging interviews and work trials.
-Speak to your Business Partnership Consultant to find out more.
-Alternatively, contact our recruitment team on 01872 305500 or email apprenticeships@truropenwith.ac.uk.

-6. BOOKING
+BOOKING